neverRare/stick-docs/features.md

 This would work multi-directionally, `array` is an alias to `arr` and `list`, `arr` is also an alias to `array` and `list`, and so on.
 This doesn't alias directly, it will only work with identifiers imported from library or from standard library, it won't alias identifiers that are immediately declared.

-This may cause ambuigity.
+This may cause ambiguity.
 My recommendation is to keep aliasing at minimum, such as `to_string` can be aliased to `to_str` but not `tos`.

 This is maybe good for non-english languages.